Long-Term Disability Insurance for Otolaryngologists

 - Appealing denied claims – If your claim is denied, we’ll help you appeal, using our extensive knowledge of the Employee Retirement Income Security Act of 1974 (ERISA) and other relevant aspects of federal law.

-Contact Abell and Capitan Law Today
+Contact Capitan Law Today